The Shanten Parser

 Ach!
 Now there’s fourteen of them!

 It can get worse than that.
 It can get much worse than that.
 See, the farther away you are from tenpai, from being ready, the more tiles you have that aren’t hard locked into particular shapes.
 That’s more tiles that are easily able to swap around and make up different protomelds without affecting the shanten of the hand.
-I ran some numbers on the dataset I used to test the parser with (comprising 900900 hands), and the most ambiguous hand in there—by count of the number of parses that consumed the whole hand—was 13568m3467p35689s, with shanten 4 and 163 different parses!12 It’s important to note that while shape (pair vs prototriplet, etc) ambiguity does not extend across suits, the fact that a pair only counts for a standard hand once means that tiles in one suit can still affect what the best parse is for tiles in another suit; the end number of parses is not the number of ways to parse each suit all multiplied together, it’s actually a little less.
-That small caveat of global behavior comes barreling in from the sky to obliterate hopes of shortcutting by parsing each suit in total isolation—this shortcut cauterization is not uncommon when programming riichi.
-We’re not guaranteed to be able to split the hand up by suit to get coherent shanten parses, so we have to take the whole hand into account as we’re parsing the thing (RIP divide-and-conquer).
+I ran some numbers on the dataset I used to test the parser with (comprising 900900 hands), and the most ambiguous hand in there—by count of the number of parses that consumed the whole hand—was 13568m3467p35689s, with shanten 4 and 163 different parses!12 This hints at a general behavior within riichi: hands with bad shanten usually have many routes to becoming better—with all those ways to parse a hand, there’s probably a few that will improve if you accept the tile you just drew and pitch something else.
+Thus, hands with poor shanten will often improve relatively quickly; poor shanten within your hand isn’t necessarily a game-killer, at least at the beginning of the round.

 But hold on.
 This is a card game, right?
 Do we really need to be clever?
 Couldn’t we just brute-force it in some way?
 I’ve got 4GHz in my processor, surely four billion clocks per second will get us pretty far; who cares if it takes 1ms or 10ms or, hell, 100ms per hand?
 All of those should be plenty fast enough for a number to update in the corner of a screen.
 The time we spend being clever, the time we spend maintaining it—could those be more effective elsewhere?
 Is the effort we’re about to put in actually going to actually improve anything?

 If this were any other realtime programming environment, 100ms for updating a number onscreen would be unfortunate, but ultimately acceptable.
 But we’re working in Udon, and Udon is by far the worst programming environment I have ever worked in, realtime or not.
 I can say exactly one good thing about it: to my knowledge, nothing has escaped the Udon runtime.
-This is an incredibly high bar and should be high praise, but unfortunately, it’s kind of achieved through brute force; Udon’s security design is approximately equivalent to building an armored car using meter-thick steel walls—sure, no bullets are getting through, but your tires are about to burst, you can’t go over bridges, you gotta put your foot to floor just to get the thing to budge—and god forbid you so much as catch sight of a hill; your engine may just explode out of fright.13 Udon’s own documentation claims you should expect a slowdown of 200 to 1000 times.
-This turns your decent, 4GHz CPU into a 4MHz microprocessor from forty years ago.
-No, not each one of your cores, your whole processor, because Udon is single-threaded.
-Not only is Udon single-threaded, in violation of the first principle of GUI programming for the past thirty years, every single Udon script runs entirely on the main thread.
+This is an incredibly high bar and should be high praise, but unfortunately, it’s kind of achieved through brute force; Udon’s security design is approximately equivalent to building an armored car using meter-thick steel walls—sure, no bullets are getting through, but your tires are about to burst, you can’t go over bridges, you gotta put your foot to floor just to get the thing to budge—and god forbid you so much as catch sight of a hill; your engine may just explode out of fright.13 Also you’re wondering if your lips might be turning cherry red the entire time.

 It is difficult to express just how catastrophic these decisions are, because they all compound each other—and are all made quite literally ten times worse by VRChat being a realtime program that is strapped to your head: if Udon didn’t run on the main thread, its poor performance could be mitigated at the cost of extra latency by letting VRChat’s main thread continue to update and display the world while the scripts compute away in the background.
 The same mitigation—in a stronger form, but with more legwork—could be performed by the programmer themself if Udon allowed for the ability to launch background threads.
-But VRChat stalls all rendering to run Udon scripts, which themselves run through molasses14.
-This is a horrific hazard in any realtime application, but again, VRChat is strapped to your head; in its intended use case, it has complete control over your field of view.
-The performance requirements for head-mounted displays are strict; the head is constantly moving, generating visual feedback that the brain uses as part of its balance system.
-In the worst case, a collection of missed frames at the wrong time could cause somebody to fall over, potentially causing serious injury to themselves, their surroundings, or the expensive display strapped to their face, and possibly all of the above.
-In theory, bad performance could actually cause physical injury, which is a slightly rare occurrence in consumer software.15
+But VRChat stalls all rendering to run Udon scripts, which themselves run through molasses14 Actually, what’s thicker than molasses?
+Pitch?
+Yeah, pitch.
+Cars are probably the most-common instance of this property, or at least the one you and I have most recently interacted with in some fashion.
+Next up is probably industrial process-monitoring software, the kind that shuts down the centrifuges if they’re doing something wacky.

 Yes, “still”: if, during the course of a round, your draw brings your hand into tenpai and you haven’t taken any tiles from anybody else’s discards, you can cry “riichi”, throw a thousand points on the table, and sit back and relax with your hand locked in place while everybody else plays the game around you, every single one of them knowing you are now one lucky tile away from winning the round.
 Whether or not a riichi implementation knows or cares about shanten, it must be able to tell whether or not a hand is in tenpai in order to show the riichi button, unless it’s just aiming to be a space to move tiles around and let players themselves operate the rules.
 The mahjong game that we’re modifying is aiming to provide a pretty automatic experience, so, by necessity, it has a tenpai check in it.
 Unfortunately, it’s a rather slow one; it starts by iterating through each of the fourteen 13-tile subhands within a hand that has just drawn a tile and goes downhill from there.
 Stock, the resulting stall upon drawing a tile can be long enough to make VR middleware think VRChat has locked up, resulting in the world around you freezing into a floating rectangle inside the starry void of the SteamVR home while Udon sorts itself out.

 To make this less bad, my SO managed to divide the tenpai check from one giant stall into having each of its iterations take place on consecutive frames (this is an old realtime performance technique, by the way; if you’ve ever swung a camera around in a videogame and watched stuff pop into existence as you turn, you’ve seen this in action; that’s an occlusion check with a latency of one frame unhiding stuff just after it becomes visible rather than stalling the render to find out if it should show up or not beforehand).
 This change was highly invasive; the existing riichi implementation was not designed to operate like this and the result was some rather ugly internals as a consequence—but it worked.
-Spreading out the existing tenpai check turned the game locking up on every draw into…14 frames of 20Hz video strapped to your head.19 20 The little chime to tell you it was your turn was still more of an alarm instead of a convenience—Warning, framedrops ahead!—but it was better than the total stall.
-However, when my SO came to me with the idea of calculating shanten, we realized that if shanten calculation could be done with anything approaching reasonable performance, we could replace the existing tenpai check and just have the game check for a shanten of zero instead, both adding a new feature and significantly improving performance and comfort at the same time.
+Spreading out the existing tenpai check turned the game locking up on every draw into…14 frames of 20Hz video strapped to your head.19 owie Source: Personal conversation with SO, 2022-Oct.

 However, there’s another problem that causes issues all throughout AozoraMahjong and is likely the progenitor of the aforementioned tenpai-checking solution that locked up the main thread: U# itself.
 U# has significant restrictions imposed upon it by the Udon VM it ultimately runs within—and at least one behavior (likely a bug) that cost me some hair in figuring out what the hell was going on.
-My initial proof-of-concept for The Shanten Parser was actually written ignorant of these restrictions, which necessitated a bit of soul-searching (do I really want to do this cursèd thing?) and then a conversion of what I had written into a form (a cursèd form, for U# corrupts all that it touches21) that would work within the confines of U#.
-Speaking of, let’s get to those confines: no dynamic allocations.
-No instantiation of user types at all.
-No creation of Unity objects.
-Most of the C# standard library—and most importantly for this case, the entirety of its built-in collections—are not allowed.
-So we have integer types, floating-point types, strings, statically-allocated arrays, and Unity objects (which we cannot make more of) to get our work done with.
-If you want dynamic memory of any sort, you’re doing cursed string manipulation.
-Enjoy.
-Also, no enums.
+My initial proof-of-concept for The Shanten Parser was actually written ignorant of these restrictions, which necessitated a bit of soul-searching (do I really want to do this cursèd thing?) and then a conversion of what I had written into a form (a cursèd form, for U# corrupts all that it touches21 I think the readability of the code is ok for what it is, but what it is makes it, among other things, more difficult than usual to debug.

 outside of the Start()